neicnordic/sensitive-data-archive/charts/sda-svc/README.md

 ### To 3.0.0

-This version adds Jobs that performes the following actions:
+This version adds jobs that perform the following actions:

 - Migrates the database schema from a V1 release.
 - Sets the first registered crypt4gh key to all ingested files that do not have a c4gh key referenced.